BAYANIHAN EQUITY CENTER

-The Bill Sorro Housing Program (BiSHoP) is a community based program of the Veterans Equity Center committed to addressing housing related issues for low to moderate income individuals, families and seniors.
+The Bill Sorro Housing Program (BiSHoP) is a community based program of the Bayanihan Equity Center committed to addressing housing related issues for low to moderate income individuals, families and seniors.

 POSITION TITLE: Housing Caseworker (1.00FTE)